montoyamoraga/piano-die-hard/README.md

 housecat is a piano that produces sound whenever it detects an explosion while watching the die hard movie trailer.

-it runs on max msp and wekinator.
+it runs on max msp, arduino and wekinator.

 designed for the class readymades taught by gabe barcia-colombo